deobfuscated-org/homeassistant/docs/websocket/dashboards/icons.md

 ## Entity icons

+FIXME: there's a four step process to figuring out an icon and this page is incomplete.
+Will update soon.

 If you have fetched a dashboard (using something like `{"id":4,"type":"lovelace/config","url_path":"dashboard-stuff"}`), you might soon discover that most entities do not contain an icon.
 This appears to be because entity icons are usually inherited - except when set explicitly by the user.

 "Inherited" icon information needs to be fetched separately.